British Youths Open Championship: International matches

 In 1955, an international match between England and Scotland was arranged the day before the start of the championship, although the match had a lower age limit than that used in the championship.
 Another match was arranged the following year, although the result was decided on holes rather than matches.
 There was no match in 1957 but it was arranged again in 1958 and 1959.
 From 1960, the event was contested for the Alex Mackay Memorial Trophy.

 In 1967, a second match was arranged, between Great Britain & Ireland and the Continent of Europe, later called the EGA Trophy.
 This was played the day before the start of the championship with the England/Scotland match being played a day earlier.
 The same system was retained for a number of years while the EGA Trophy match was played before the championship.
 In 1976, and on a number of occasions from 1980, the EGA Trophy match was not played in connection with the championship, and on those occasions, the England/Scotland match was played the day before the championship rather than two days before.

 British Girls' Stroke-play Championship

-The girls section of the British Youths Open Championship was later called the British Girls' Stroke-play Championship.
-It was played over 54 holes.
+The girls' section of the British Youths Open Championship was inaugurated in 1955 and played over 54 holes.
+It was later called the British Girls' Stroke-play Championship.
 In 1963, the event was taken over by the Scottish Ladies' Golfing Association and called the Scottish Girls' Open Stroke-play Championship.
 The Scottish under-21 event was played from 1963 until 2015, when it was dropped from the schedule.
 The last winner was Cloe Frankish.